Salt and Why The Type and Brand You Use Matters

 In other words, if you’re following a recipe that calls for kosher salt (and that recipe does not specify a brand or weight – and let’s face it, no recipes do), you could end up with a very under-seasoned, or worse, over-seasoned dish.

 You may not follow specified salt quantities for this reason.
 But chances are, you might!
 If you look at almost any savory recipe on this site, you’ll notice that I do not list salt quantities.
 I will if it’s critical to a recipe, but I try my best to avoid it for this very reason.
 It makes me nervous.

-My favorite (highly recommended) go-to cooking salt is Diamond Crystal Kosher Salt.
-It is the only brand of salt used in most restaurants – chefs love this stuff and that endorsement means a lot to me.
+My favorite (highly recommended) cooking salt is Diamond Crystal Kosher Salt.
+From personal experience, it is the brand of salt used in most professional kitchens and restaurants.

 - It’s incredibly easy to pinch!
 I keep a small bowl of it near my stove and this is the only way that I season anything.
 I strongly advise getting rid of a salt shaker or grinder, and using your fingers for pinching and seasoning as you go!
 You’ll be able to control and adjust the seasoning of dishes much easier this way.